rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 #### Option 3

-You can rebuild the orginal production server from an image of the new server.
+You can rebuild the original production server from an image of the new server.
 The server retains its original IP address.

 Of all three options, this option takes the longest amount of time.
 The length of time depends on how large your new non-production server's virtual hard drive is.